logo

 Singapore

 The Monetary Authority of Singapore (MAS) has implemented stricter regulations, leading to a tightening of the crypto regulatory environment in Singapore.
-As of 2025, all digital token service providers (DTSPs) that serve overseas clients must hold a MAS license under Singapore’s Financial Services and Markets Act (FSMA).
+All digital token service providers (DTSPs) that serve overseas clients must hold a MAS license under Singapore’s Financial Services and Markets Act (FSMA).
 MAS has stated that the licensing bar for these overseas‑only providers is high, citing concerns about money laundering and supervision.

-On the tax side, Singapore does not impose Capital Gains Tax on personal crypto trading as one of the countries with no crypto tax.
+On the tax side, Singapore does not impose Capital Gains Tax on personal crypto trading, making it one of the countries with no crypto tax.
 Profits from buying and selling crypto as an individual are generally tax‑free.
 However, if you receive crypto as part of business income (for example, payment for services), that income might be taxed.

 Finally, MAS’s 2025 updates also include stricter consumer protection.
 Licensed DTSPs are required to keep client assets segregated, perform daily reconciliations, and comply with KYC/AML standards.